52 Swan St,

 West Malling ME19 6JX

-The Ryarsh Lane car park is available in the evening and at
+The Ryarsh Lane car park is available after 3pm weekdays and at weekends.

 The histories of the Abbey and Town Malling have been closely entwined for more than 900 years.